mohammedmanalodi/bill/README.md

 ---

-## Future Improvements

-- **Multi-Language Support**: Currently, the project is limited to invoices in English.
-The OCR model supports multiple languages, and adding additional language models could enable multi-language invoice parsing.

-- **Better Error Handling**: Add more robust error handling to manage image quality issues (e.g., skewed text, low resolution) and parsing errors.

-- **Custom Fields**: Implement support for more custom fields and more complex invoice layouts.

----

 ## Contact Information

-If you have any questions or suggestions regarding this project, feel free to reach out to me at [Your Contact Information].
+If you have any questions or suggestions regarding this project, feel free to reach out to me at mohammedmanalodi@gmail.com.

 ---

-This version of the README file provides more context, detailed instructions, and clarifies how the project works, as well as its possible future improvements.
-Feel free to adapt it further based on your needs!